Headline Trese

 Headline Trese is a Philippine television news broadcasting show broadcast by IBC.
 Originally anchored by TG Kintanar and Risa Hontiveros, it aired from November 27, 1989, to March 6, 1992, replacing Balita sa IBC Huling Ulat and Bantay Balita and was replaced by IBC News 5:30 Report and IBC News 11 O'Clock Report.
 The newscasts from August 18 to October 31, 1997, replacing IBC TV X-Press and was replaced by IBC Express Balita.
 Amy Godinez-Cuenco, Elmer Mercado and Karen Bayhon serves as the final anchors.

+Overview

+Headline Trese aired late night news program from November 27, 1989 to September 28, 1990, later moved to late afternoon news program from October 1, 1990 to March 6, 1992.
+The newscasts returned as a late afternoon news program from August 18 to October 31, 1997.

 Anchors

 Risa Hontiveros served as an anchor.